RobertFacundo/authF/README.md

 /reset-password/:token: Enables users to set a new password after clicking the link received in their email.
 The token parameter is used to verify the request.

 These routes ensure a secure and seamless password recovery process.

+### Component Testing
+All major components have been properly tested.
+Unit tests have been implemented to ensure that each component works as expected and handles edge cases effectively.
+Additionally, integration tests validate the interaction between the frontend and backend to ensure smooth communication and correct functionality during the authentication process.

 ----
 Created by Robert Facundo